-Masjed-e Vakil The Regent's Mosque is one of the most beautiful Karim Khan's creations in Shiraz.
+Masjed-e Vakil The Regent's Mosque is one of the most beautiful Karim Khan creations in Shiraz.
 It is significant not only as a major religious building of the Zand period but also as the only important building of its kind to be constructed in late 18th-century Iran.
 The mosque has taken its current shape after several stages of construction and restoration.
 It was begun late in Karim Khan's reign, perhaps around 1766.
 According to some documents, the Vakil Mosque was built on the site of an earlier Safavid building.
 The Vakil Mosque was completed under the Qajars in the 19th century, Qajar and damages inflicted by the earthquake of June 1824, were repaired soon afterward.
-Later restorations of the entrance tilework and that of the eivans were carried out during 1827-1828 by Fathali Shah's son Hossein Ali Mirza, then Governor-general of Fars.
+Later restorations of the entrance tilework and that of the eivans were carried out from 1827 to 1828 by Fathali Shah's son Hossein Ali Mirza, then Governor-general of Fars.
 This work is recorded in several inscriptions - left on the entrance alcove, on two panels west and east of the north eivan, around the south eivan, and on the mihrab*.
 Inscriptions also give evidence of yet another period of restoration following the earthquake of May 1855.
 A frieze running along the upper border of the south porch contains the date 1856, in the reign of Naser Al Din Shah.
 This evidence of a later restoration is supported stylistically by the tilework surrounding the mihrab, which is in the high “Victorian" style developed under this monarch.

 Despite all its exuberant Qajar superstructure, the Vakil Mosque remains in plan and artistic treatment a perfect Zand edifice; there are certainly enough features to distinguish it from the preceding and subsequent architectural styles.
 It is remarkable for its generous spatial area and for the elegant proportions of its architectural units.
 The decorative treatment of the Zand religious buildings is also less conventional and more secular in type than that of the earlier mosques, bunches of flowers and bright colors being largely employed in the faience, which depended more upon the splendor of polychrome than upon hieratic correctness.
 The mosque occupies an area of 8,660 sq. m.
 It is entered from the north through a recessed entrance, the upper vault of which is adorned with tiled muqarnas.
 The portal also features lavish tilework, cable-shaped stone friezes, and fine calligraphy.
 Its wooden gate, with wings as high as 8 m, is a replica, a copy of the original door from the Zand age broken by a cannonball during the Qajar period.